IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ## Cleanup

-1. To remove the deployment:
+1. Run the following command to remove the deployment:

    ```
    oc delete -f deploy-rco
    ```

-1. Verify that the corresponding `Service`, `Route`, and `Deployment` have also been deleted:
+1. Verify that the corresponding application `Service`, `Route`, and `Deployment` have also been deleted:

    ```
    oc get Deployment